claudiogreco/frontiers2023/README.md

 streamlit run visualize_interactions.py
 ```
 The app will run a local HTTP server showing an interface to visualize the reports contained in "data/reports".

+### Context generation
+In order to generate the contexts, execute the following instructions:
+1. Run the "data/preprocess/extract_features.py" script
+2. Run the "generate_contexts.py" script

 ### Listener pre-training
 In order to generate the pre-training dataset for the listener starting from the contexts, run: